We are excited to announce our Annual General Membership Meeting (AGM)!

 Location: Virtual Zoom Event (Zoom information and a Calendar Event will be sent in the RSVP Confirmation Email.).

 Please Note: Zoom information and a Calendar Event will be sent in the RSVP Confirmation Email.

 - 2:00 – 2:45 – Business Meeting: Welcome, Announcements, Chapter Updates, Member Recognition, Board Position Intros (and Subcommittee/Volunteer Signup), Elections

 - 3:00 – 4:00 – CPE Panel Discussion: Cloud Security

-- Ken Dunham, Andrew Richter and possibly more will discuss key topics for Cloud Security
+- Ken Dunham (Principal Security Consultant at World Wide Technology) and Andrew Richter (Customer Success Specialist, Cisco Systems Inc.) will discuss key topics for Cloud Security

 - 5:00 – 7:00 – Optional Drinks and Hors d’oeuvres at The Ram Meridian.

 - More information will be provided during the AGM Meeting.